Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models

+We show that even this method already outperforms state-of-the-art architectures found by costly neural architecture search (NAS) methods.
+Note that this method works with off-the-shelf models and does not use specialized techniques.
+For example, it differs from Boosting~\citep{schapire1990strength} where each new model is conditioned on previous ones, and does not require the weight generation mechanism in previous efficient ensemble methods~\citep{Wen2020BatchEnsemble:}.
+This method does not require the training of an early exit policy~\citep{bolukbasi2017adaptive,guan2018energy} or the specially designed multi-scale architecture~\citep{huang2018multi} in previous work on building cascades.

+To be clear, the contribution of this paper is not in the invention of model ensembles and cascades, as they have been known for decades, and is not in a new proposed method to build them.
+Instead, it is in the thorough evaluation and comparison of committee-based models with commonly used model architectures.
+Our analysis shows that committee-based models provide a simple complementary paradigm to achieve superior efficiency without tuning the architecture.
+One can often improve accuracy while reducing inference and training cost by building committees out of existing networks.

+Our findings generalize to a wide variety of tasks, including image classification, video classification, and semantic segmentation, and hold true for various architecture families: ViT~\citep{dosovitskiy2021image}, EfficientNet~\citep{tan2019efficientnet}, ResNet~\citep{he2016deep}, MobileNetV2~\citep{sandler2018mobilenetv2}, and X3D~\citep{feichtenhofer2020x3d}.
+We summarize our findings as follows:

-First, we study the efficiency of model ensembles, and find that in the large computation regime, ensembles are a more cost-effective way to improve accuracy than using a larger solitary model.
-For example, an ensemble of two independently trained EfficientNet-B5 models matches B7 accuracy, a state-of-the-art ImageNet model, while having almost 50\% less FLOPS (20.5B v.s.
-37B FLOPS).
-In addition to the speedup in inference FLOPS, two B5 models also take much shorter time to train than one B7.
+\begin{itemize}[topsep=-1pt, itemsep=0pt, leftmargin=4mm] \item Ensembles are more cost-effective than a single model in the large computation regime (Sec.~\ref{sec:ensembles}).
+For example, an ensemble of two separately trained EfficientNet-B5 models matches B7 accuracy, a state-of-the-art ImageNet model, while having almost 50\% less FLOPs (20.5B vs. 37B).

-Second, we show that one can considerably speed up ensembles by converting them to cascades, such that we can achieve full ensemble accuracy without paying the full computational cost of ensembles.
-Cascades demonstrate better efficiency than solitary models in all computation regimes.
-Continuing with the example above, by cascading two B5 models, we can further reduce average FLOPS to 13.1B while retaining B7 accuracy (a 2.8x speedup).

-Third, for best performance, we show that one can design cascades to match the FLOPS or accuracy of a specific solitary model, by selecting models to be used in the cascade.
-This yields even better speedup over solitary models.
-For example, we select existing networks from EfficientNet~\cite{tan2019efficientnet} to build a cascade, and target for a similar accuracy to EfficientNet-B7.
-Our cascade matches B7 accuracy while using on average 5.4x fewer FLOPS.
-For more practical usefulness, we also show that cascades can provide guarantee for worst-case FLOPS, and can be easily scaled up to respect different FLOPS constraints.

-Fourth, we show that one can convert a single model into a cascade by passing the same input image at different resolutions to the model.
-We refer to such cascades as ``self-cascades" since the cascade only contains the model itself.
-These self-cascades also demonstrate speedup over solitary models.
-Our results suggest that, if one wants to achieve B7 accuracy, training a B6 model and building a self-cascade can be faster in both training and inference.
+\item Cascades outperform single models in \textit{all} computation regimes (Sec.~\ref{sec:cascades}\&\ref{sec:model-select-cascades}).
+Our cascade matches B7 accuracy while using on average 5.4x fewer FLOPs.
+Cascades can also achieve a 2.3x speedup over ViT-L-384, a Transformer architecture, while matching its accuracy on ImageNet.